-Title: | Refitting and Spatial Analysis in Archaeology |
+Title: | Spatial Analysis in Archaeology from Refitting Fragments |

 ---|---|

-Description: | Methods to analyse fragmented objects in archaeology using refitting relationships between fragments scattered in archaeological spatial units (e.g. stratigraphic layers).
-Graphs and graph theory are used to model archaeological observations.
+Description: | Methods to analyse spatial units in archaeology from the relationships between refitting fragmented objects scattered in these units (e.g. stratigraphic layers).
+Graphs are used to model archaeological observations.
 The package is mainly based on the 'igraph' package for graph analysis.
 Functions can: 1) create, manipulate, and simulate fragmentation graphs, 2) measure the cohesion and admixture of archaeological spatial units, and 3) characterise the topology of a specific set of refitting relationships.
-An empirical dataset is also provided as an example.
-Documentation about 'archeofrag' is provided by the vignette included in this package and by the accompanying scientific papers: Plutniak (2021, Journal of Archaeological Science, <doi:10.1016/j.jas.2021.105501>) and Plutniak (2022, Journal of Open Source Software, <doi:10.21105/joss.04335>). |
+Empirical datasets are provided as examples.
+Documentation about 'archeofrag' is provided by the vignette included in this package, by the accompanying scientific papers: Plutniak (2021, Journal of Archaeological Science, <doi:10.1016/j.jas.2021.105501>) and Plutniak (2022, Journal of Open Source Software, <doi:10.21105/joss.04335>).
+This package is complemented by a companion GUI application available at <https://analytics.huma-num.fr/Sebastien.Plutniak/archeofrag/>. |

 Authors: | Sebastien Plutniak [aut, cre] |